maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 If the intersection occurs at a height less than the radius of the sphere, the cross-section will be a circlular plane.
 Let this circle's radius be $r$.
 Using the Pythagorean Theorem, the value of $r$ can be calculated with
 $$(\plusminus \sqrt{R^2 - \rho^2},0,\rho)$$

-So the circle has a known radius $r$ at a height $\rho$ from the center of the sphere.
+So the circle has a known radius $r$ at a height magnitude $\rho$ from the center of the sphere.
 If the plane intersecting the sphere is outside the radius of the circle, there is no resulting cross-section.

 ```c#
 //if cross section only hits the edge of the circle